 Remember, the habit of smoking is technically an addiction.
 Your body is addicted as is your mind.
 At this point, you may have tried the nicotine gum, patches or even quitting cold turkey.

-What To Expect In A Session
+What To Expect In A Session With A Hypnotherapist

 Once you feel that you're ready to take on hypnotherapy to stop smoking, it's time to make your initial appointment.

 Read reviews or ask around for a recommendation for a qualified hypnotherapist in your area.
 You may have to attend a few sessions to get the full benefits, so do choose one somewhat close to where you live.
 It’s also important to be comfortable with your hypnotherapist, so you may want to have initial consultations with several practitioners in order to see who gels with you.

 It's recommended to write down any questions or worries you have leading up to your initial appointment so that you're fully prepared for this part.
 No question is too silly, and in fact, even the silliest questions are very important to get out on the table.